Chaanks/stklia/exemples/voxceleb/README.md

 # ResNet test & extraction with VoxCeleb

-In this exemple, we test a trained ResNet on VoxCeleb-2 Dev with VoxCeleb-1 and we extract VoxCeleb-1 x-vectors.
+In this exemple, we test a trained ResNet on VoxCeleb-2 dev with VoxCeleb-1 and we extract VoxCeleb-1 x-vectors.

 ## Command